eikek/bitpeace/README.md

   https://eclipse-ee4j.github.io/jaf/ (used to parse mimetype, it is included in the jdk up until java8)

-Both dependencies are itself “dependency-free”.
-The `tika-core` is marked as optional.
+The last two dependencies are itself “dependency-free”.
+The `tika-core` dependcny is marked as optional.
+It is only required, if using the provided config that uses tika for mime-type extraction `BitpeaceConfig.defaultTika`.

 Since mimetype detection belongs to “handling binaries”, I wanted to include it in this library.
 Tika is used for mimetype detection by